 How does GIH support student growth and development?

-GIH rooms will be clustered together on a specific floor section in Gabaldon Hall.
+GIH rooms will be clustered together on specific floors.
 It is anticipated that some non-GIH participants will be assigned rooms adjacent to the clustering of GIH designated suites.

 Our hope is that all students, including those in the GIH section, will be involved in the greater residence hall community.
 A good way to do this is to get involved in the building or complex’s hall association.
 Hall Associations represent all students in the building/complex.